Curriculum Gaeilgae

 June 24, 2004

 The book launching for An File ar Buile.
 I worked for about a year to get this book into print.
 The school really pulled for me and we had a fantastic launch.
+Self-published, but I sold more copies than most people sell of Irish language books, thanks to the school.

 July (?)
 2004